About Jason

 Research

-The second is historical political economy.
-My book in progress, Inventing the Leviathan: How Technology Created the Administrative State, argues that technological disruptions have historically forced states to expand — producing a ratchet effect in which crises begat bureaucracy, and bureaucracy outlasted the crises that created it.
+The first is the historical political economy of the state.
+My book in progress, Inventing the Leviathan: How Technology Created the Administrative State, argues that the disruptive consequences of technological revolutions have forced states to expand their administrative and bureaucratic capacity, producing a ratchet effect in which each crisis builds bureaucratic machinery that outlasts the crisis itself.

-The third is computational and causal inference methods.
-I develop and apply machine learning and causal inference tools for social science research, work collected in a forthcoming Cambridge University Press volume, Causal Inference and Counterfactuals with Machine Learning.
+The third is computational and causal inference methods, the tools that help us measure institutional change.
+I develop and apply machine learning and causal inference methods for social science research, work collected in a forthcoming Cambridge University Press volume, Causal Inference and Counterfactuals with Machine Learning.

-I also write for general audiences on technology, democracy, and governance.
-My essays have appeared in the Journal of Democracy, and I speak regularly at public forums including the National Endowment for Democracy.
+Beyond my scholarly work, I write and speak for general audiences on technology, democracy, and governance, including talks at public forums such as the National Endowment for Democracy.

 Service